nomad-do/my-task-manager/README.md

 ## Installation Instructions

-Follow these steps to install and set up my-task-machine on your local development machine.
+Follow these steps to install and set up my-task-manager on your local development machine.

 ### Step 1: Install Node.js, npm, and MongoDB